Stefanija Ladigienė

 Stefanija Ladigienė Paliulytė (23 January 1901 – 18 September 1967) was a Lithuanian Catholic women's activist and magazine editor.
 She was a member of the Third Seimas (Lithuania's parliament) in 1926–1927.

 Born to a family of a Lithuanian book smuggler, Ladigienė attended schools in Saint Petersburg and Tambov and later studied but did not graduate from Vytautas Magnus University.
-She was editor of Moteris, monthly Lithuanian Catholic women's magazine published by the Lithuanian Catholic Women's Organization, in 1920–1922 and of monthly women's magazine Naujoji vaidilutė in 1925–1927.
+She was the editor of Moteris, a monthly Lithuanian Catholic women's magazine published by the Lithuanian Catholic Women's Organization, in 1920–1922 and of monthly women's magazine Naujoji vaidilutė in 1925–1927.
 As a representative of the Lithuanian Christian Democratic Party, she was elected to the Third Seimas.
 As the youngest elected member, she was secretary of the first session of the Seimas but not a very active parliamentarian.

 When her husband general Kazys Ladiga was dismissed from the Lithuanian Army, the family moved to the Gulbinėnai Manor near Pasvalys where they established a large farm.
 Despite family duties and remote location, Ladigienė remained active in public life.
-She organized local women into a choir, opened chapters of Catholic organizations Pavasarininkai and Angelaičiai, delivered various educational lectures.
+She organized local women into a choir, opened chapters of Catholic organizations Pavasarininkai and Angelaičiai, and delivered various educational lectures.
 In 1939, Ladigienė moved to Vilnius.
 During World War II, she hid Irena Veisaitė, a Jewish girl from the Kovno Ghetto.
-For attempting to reestablish Ateitis, Ladigienė was arrested by the NKVD in 1946 and sentenced to ten years in Gulag.
+For attempting to reestablish Ateitis, Ladigienė was arrested by the NKVD in 1946 and sentenced to ten years in the Gulag.
 She returned to Lithuania in 1957 and died in Vilnius in 1967.

 Biography

 Early life and education

 Ladigienė was born on 23 January 1901 in Vabalninkas.
 The family had six children, five daughters and one son.
 Her father Tomas Paliulis was a Lithuanian book smuggler.
 Her parents promoted Lithuanian culture and music.
 Priest Adolfas Sabaliauskas recorded several examples of Lithuanian folk songs and games from her parents.
-Ladigienė assisted Sabaliauskas and Finish professor Aukusti Niemi in editing Lithuanian texts of folk songs.
+Ladigienė assisted Sabaliauskas and Finnish professor Aukusti Niemi in editing Lithuanian texts of folk songs.
 Their house was visited by other Lithuanian activists, including poet Balys Sruoga with brothers, politician Ernestas Galvanauskas, priest Adolfas Sabaliauskas, teacher Jurgis Krikščiūnas, and others.
 They occasionally staged a theater play in a barn.

 Ladigienė attended a primary school in Vabalninkas and a four-year school in Biržai.
-There she joined Ateitis, Lithuanian Catholic youth organization.
+There she joined Ateitis, a Lithuanian Catholic youth organization.
 The local group gathered a small library of Lithuanian books and published newsletter Inkarėlis.
 In fall 1915, she moved to study at a gymnasium in Saint Petersburg.
-She later transferred to the Lithuanian girls' progymnasium of Žiburys Society which was evacuated from Marijampolė to Tambov due to World War I. At the same time, she attended various courses for music, foreign languages, including the Lithuanian course organized by Kazimieras Būga.
+She later transferred to the Lithuanian girls' progymnasium of Žiburys Society which was evacuated from Marijampolė to Tambov due to World War I. At the same time, she attended various courses for music and foreign languages, including the Lithuanian course organized by Kazimieras Būga.
 She graduated from the gymnasium in Tambov with a gold medal in 1918.